RothNath/deadmansw/readme.md

 Introduction

 DeadMan's Switch (dmsw) is a Linux-based tool designed to secure sensitive data by automatically shredding specified directories after a defined period of inactivity by the user.
-This tool starts as a service on boot, monitoring user activity based on login events.

 Features